 During World War II, the German Shepherd breed became divided into two separate regions.
-Both regions continued breeding the German Shepherd but the East and the West took different approaches.
+Both regions continued breeding the German Shepherd, but the East and the West took different approaches.
 West Germany put their focus more on breed’s appearance and show quality, while East Germany put their focus on producing the most elite working dogs.

 The West German Shepherds are the most popular here in the United States, this version has been Americanized even more since arriving here in the states.
 The most noticeable difference comes with the slope of the hips.
 You will notice a more pronounced slant in the Western German Shepherd’s hips as compared to the East German Shepherd.
 They are typically heavier built and a bit taller at the shoulder.

 Western German Shepherds are loyal, loving, devoted, and protective.
 They can make great family pets with proper training.
-It’s best to socialize them with strangers and other animals from a young age as they can be wary of both.
+It’s best to socialize them with strangers and other animals from a young age, as they can be wary of both.
 German Shepherds tend to be a bit talkative and full of personality.

 Western German Shepherds are eager to please and very intelligent.
-They pick up on training very easily.
+They pick up on training very quickly.
 It’s best to start training as early as possible and remain consistent.
 These dogs do very well with reward-based training, whether it be treats or play.